Ferdilii/motorized_macro_rail_int_fix/README.md

 ![stacked image]()

-The project here helps to take the source photos in a predictable and consistent way.
+The project here helps to take the capture photos in an automated and consistent way.

 ## Alternatives